How orthogonality influences geometric constants: Abstract

 \section{Abstract}

-{ In this paper, based on isosceles orthogonality, we have found equivalent definitions for three constants: $A_2(X)$ proposed by Baronti in 2000 [J. Math.
+{ In this paper, based on isosceles orthogonality, we have found equivalent definitions for four constants: $A_2(X)$ proposed by Baronti in 2000 [J. Math.
 Anal.
 Appl.
-252(2000), 124- 146], $C'_{\mathrm{NJ}}(X)$ introduced by Alonso et al. in 2008 [Stud.
+252(2000), 124-146], $C'_{\mathrm{NJ}}(X)$ introduced by Alonso et al. in 2008 [Stud.
 Math.
-188(2008), 135-150], and $L'_{\mathrm{YJ}}(X)$ put forward by Liu et al. in 2022 [Bull.
+188(2008), 135-150], $T(X)$ introduced by Alonso et al. in 2008 [J. Math.
+Anal.
+Appl.
+340(2008), 1271-1283] and $L'_{\mathrm{YJ}}(X)$ put forward by Liu et al. in 2022 [Bull.
 Malays.
 Math.
 Sci.
 Soc., 45(2022), 307-321].
-A core commonality among these three constants is that they are all restricted to the unit sphere.
-This finding provides us with an insight: could it be that several constants defined over the entire space, when combined with orthogonality conditions, are equivalent to being restricted to the unit sphere?}
+A core commonality among these four constants is that they are all restricted to the unit sphere.
+This finding provides us with the following insight: could it be that several constants defined over the whole space, when combined with suitable orthogonality conditions, are equivalent to their restrictions to the unit sphere?
+Motivated by this question, we further study the corresponding problem for Birkhoff-James orthogonality.
+Because this orthogonality is generally non-symmetric, a direct replacement of isosceles orthogonality is not possible.
+We therefore introduce a norming-functional rectification method, which represents unit-sphere configurations by rectified Birkhoff-James orthogonal data.
+Consequently, exact Birkhoff-James orthogonal representations are obtained for the above four constants. }